Learn how to cook the perfect bird with our smoked Cornish hen recipe. An underrated cut of meat, but one of the best

-Most people might traditionally smoke Cornish hens as part of their Christmas or Thanksgiving BBQ meal, but I like to smoke these year-round.
+Most people might smoke Cornish hens as part of their Christmas or Thanksgiving BBQ meal, but I like to smoke these year-round.

-These hens are prepared with a good brine to help lock in a more robust flavor, before being smoked for hours low and slow to really help it reach that delicious tender and juicy flavor we always aim for.
+These hens are prepared with a good brine to help lock in a robust flavor, before being smoked for hours low and slow to help it reach that delicious tender and juicy flavor we always aim for.

 What is a Cornish hen?